 Do the regulations apply to every type of food and drink?

 The new rules are focused on food and drink that is sold for ‘immediate consumption’.
-A rough translation of this is any non-prepacked food or soft drink item that is prepared for customers to consume immediately (either on-site or to takeaway).
+This means any non-prepacked food or soft drink item that is prepared for customers to consume immediately (either on-site or to takeaway).

 Are there fines if my business doesn’t comply?

-Enforcement Officers are set to make inspections where they will check how businesses have calculated calories and if they are displaying them correctly.
+Enforcement Officers are set to make inspections where they will check how businesses calculate calorie content and if they are displaying them correctly.
 Any person who fails to comply with an improvement notice is guilty of an offence and may be fined £2,500 as an alternative to criminal prosecution.

-While the new calorie labelling legislation brings a fresh challenge for operators, it’s a great opportunity to explore how you can use digital to streamline your operations – from menu nutrition management to seamless digital ordering.
+While the Calorie Labelling Regulation brings a fresh challenge, it’s a great opportunity to explore how digital can streamline your operations with easy menu management.

 When it comes to displaying nutritional information, not all digital platforms are equal.
-There are key features that you should consider when looking for the best way to display calories.
-Is it easy to update nutrition information in one place and then push it out to all of your digital ordering channels, including delivery aggregators?
-Is the information displayed beautifully, in a way that doesn’t disrupt the overall customer experience?
+There are key features that you should consider when looking for the best way to display calorie labels.

 When we opened our first restaurant back in 2015, transparency around nutrition was becoming increasingly important.
-We focused on putting nutrition and customisation at the heart of our digital ordering platform and made it quick and easy for operators to add and update their nutritional information.
+We focused on putting nutrition and customisation at the heart of our digital ordering platform.
+We made it quick and easy for other operators to add and update their nutritional information.

-Check out our calorie labelling features or if you want to talk about the changes in more detail, get in touch to see how we can help you get ready for the new calorie labelling rules.
+Check out our calorie labelling features, or if you’d like more information about the legislation, get in touch to see how we can help you comply.